8:00am - 11:30am - Community Foundation Executive Roundtable: Miami

 Note: Although there is no additional charge for this event, advance registration is required.
 Space is limited.

-Speaker(s): Pedro Abramovay, Regional Director for Latin America and the Caribbean, Open Society Foundations; Juanita León, Director and Founder, La Silla Vacía; Claudia Paz y Paz, Director of the Mexico and Central America Program, Center for Justice and International Law (CEJIL)
+Speaker(s): Vonda Brown, Division Director, Open Society Foundations; Juanita León, Director and Founder, La Silla Vacía; Claudia Paz y Paz, Director of the Mexico and Central America Program, Center for Justice and International Law (CEJIL)

 Start the day open and refreshed!
 Get your mind, body, and soul ready to tackle our dynamic Leading Together Conference with a 60 minute flow yoga class on Americana Lawn.